-3. Availability of Alternative Resources to Federally Oualified Subsistence Users of Caribou in Unit 9C remainder or Unit 9E
+3. Availability of Alternative Resources to Federally Qualified Subsistence Users of Caribou in Unit 9C remainder or Unit 9E

 The communities of Akutan, False Pass, King Cove and Sand Point are all highly dependent upon the subsistence way of life as a critical component to the local economy, and as demonstrated earlier in the analysis, the per capita harvest of wild foods is high.
 As Alaskan Peninsula and Aleutian Island communities they are bounded by the sea, and marine resources including salmon (i.e., coho, sockeye, chum) marine mammals (primarily seal), invertebrates (clam, crab, octopus), and other marine nonsalmon fish (halibut, Pacific cod) make up the majority of the harvest in all four communities.
-Also harvested were large land mammals (caribou, feral cattle, bison, deer), migratory waterfowl (ducks, geese), other birds (ptarmigan, grouse), furbearers, berries, greens, and wood (Fall, Stanek et al 1996; Fall, Mason et al 1992; Fall, Anderson et al 1992; Fall, Brown et al 2008).
+Also harvested were large land mammals (caribou, feral cattle, bison, deer), migratory waterfowl (ducks, geese), other birds (ptarmigan, grouse), furbearers, berries, greens, and wood (Fall et al. 1996, Fall et al. 1992a, Fall et al. 1992b, Fall et al. 2012).

 This diversity of available and used resources can be represented by describing the range of resources used in a year by households surveyed.
-For example, in False Pass during the 1987-88 survey year, each community household used an average of about 23 different specific resources each.
+For example, in False Pass during the 1987-88 survey year, each community household used an average of about 23 different specific resources.
 The smallest number of different resources reported used by a household was 9, while the maximum number reported used in a household was 42.
-For all four communities considered in this analysis, the maximum number of different wild foods reported used in a household ranged from 42 resources in False Pass and Akutan, to 57 different kinds of wild harvested foods in Sand Point (Fall, Stanek et al 1996; Fall, Mason et al 1992; Fall, Anderson et al 1992; Fall, Brown et al 2008).
+For all four communities considered in this analysis, the maximum number of different wild foods reported used in a household ranged from 42 resources in False Pass and Akutan, to 57 different kinds of wild harvested foods in Sand Point (Fall et al. 1996, Fall et al. 1992a, Fall et al. 1992b, Fall et al. 2012).

 Residents of these communities harvest caribou depending on accessibility and availability.
 Unimak Island caribou were available for harvest up until 1993 and between the years of 1997 and 2008.
 The SAPCH, which extends from Port Moller to False Pass in Unit 9D, is also available for harvest although it too has a population that fluctuates.
 The herd hit its peak population in 1983 with more than 10,000 caribou.
-By 1993 there were less than 2,300 caribou and hunting for caribou was closed in this area.
+By 1993, there were less than 2,300 caribou and hunting for caribou was closed in this area.
 During the mid-1990s the population increased some, only to decline again by the late 1990s.
-The current population of the SAPCH exceeds the minimum management objective and a harvestable surplus of bulls is now available (Peterson 2013).
+The current population of the SAPCH exceeds the minimum management objective and a harvestable surplus of bulls is now available (Crowley 2015).
 Residents of Unit 9D (which includes King Cove and Sand Point), as well as residents of Akutan and False Pass, have customary and traditional use determinations for caribou in Unit 9D, the southern-most extent of the SAPCH.